EmanuelSoda/ML_Homework/README.md

 # ML_Homework
-This is an Homework for Machine Learning courese of Bioinformatics for Computational Genomics master degree at POLIMI.
+This is an Homework for Machine Learning course of Bioinformatics for Computational Genomics master degree at POLIMI.

 ## Installation